 - Correlate analytics data with other SEO metrics

 First, you need to optimize content on these pages.
-We recommend our clients leverage Content Fusion to create and optimize their content (more on that in the next tactic).
+We recommend our clients leverage Content Fusion, our AI content writer, to create and optimize their content (more on that in the next tactic).

 Here, users instantly see key content insights such as search volume, keyword intent, keyword difficulty, and traffic potential — just to name a few.
 The keyword list, however, reveals how to be authoritative in any topic for your users.